Clar1ssa/RecipeCB/README.md

 # RecipeCB
-Project 1 create recipe for a Chee
+Project 1 create recipe for a Cheeseburger